syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/ToolTip.md

 # Tooltip

 Tooltip provides additional information about objects that are unfamiliar to users and are not directly displayed in UI.
-In the Xamarin.Forms SfRating control, tootip shows the data of `Value`.
+In the Xamarin.Forms SfRating control, tooltip shows the data of `Value`.
 It will be displayed when the mouse is hovered over the rating items and will be disappeared when a rating item is selected.

 ## Set tooltip placement